alexgaas/search3/README.md

 _Note 2: Bayesian Bandit strategy explanation and exploration results are presented in `Explanation` and `Results` sections accordingly._

-Also, there is alternative implementation of strategy with _Golang_ (built by me) could be found here: https://github.com/alexgaas/explore.
-That strategy uses simple fast hashing for randomization (faster than normal distribution) what gives you more effective and predictable exploration mode results but requires setup active threshold to use constantly winning approach in the production systems.
-Normal distribution naturally can give a reliable estimate of their own uncertainty and do not need any active threshold counters.
+Additionally, an alternative implementation of the strategy in Golang is available at https://github.com/alexgaas/explore.
+This implementation employs a simple and fast hashing technique for randomization, surpassing the speed of normal distribution methods.
+This approach results in more effective and predictably explorative outcomes.
+However, it necessitates the setup of an active threshold to consistently leverage the winning approach in production systems.
+In contrast, the normal distribution inherently provides a reliable estimate of its own uncertainty and does not require active threshold counters.

 ## Explanation
 Score evaluation implementation is located in the package `src/main/java/org/alexgaas/estimate`: